+Business skills

-Business skills Demonstrates an analytical and systematic approach to issue resolution.
+Demonstrates an analytical and systematic approach to issue resolution.
+Takes the initiative in identifying and negotiating appropriate personal development opportunities.
 Demonstrates effective communication skills.
 Contributes fully to the work of teams.
+Plans, schedules and monitors own work (and that of others where applicable) competently within limited deadlines and according to relevant legislation, standards and procedures.
 Appreciates the wider business context, and how their role relates to other roles and to the business of the employer or client.

+and now their fole relates to other foles and t Define the second should be a second of

-Minimum expected requirement List the evidence in the portfolio that fulfils this requirement Reflections on applying knowledge learnt Evidence that you can demonstrate an analytical and systematic approach to issue resolution.
-Evidence that you can demonstrate effective communication skills.
-Evidence that you can contribute fully to the work of teams.
-Evidence that you can appreciate the wider business context, and how your role relates to other roles and to the business of the employer or client.
+Minimum expected requirement List the evidence in the portfolio that fulfils this requirement Reflections on applying knowledge learnt

+Evidence that you can demonstrate an

+analytical and systematic approach to issue

+resolution.

+Evidence that you can take the initiative in

+identifying and negotiating appropriate

+personal development opportunities.

+Evidence that you can demonstrate

+effective communication skills.

+Evidence that you are contribute fully to the

+Evidence that you can contribute fully to the

+work of teams.

+Evidence that you can plan, schedule and

+monitor own work (and that of others where

+applicable) competently within limited

+deadlines and according to relevant

+legislation, standards and procedures.

+Evidence that you can appreciate the wider

+business context, and how your role relates

+to other roles and to the business of the

+employer or client.

+omployer or official.